richmahn/en_tn/zec/front/intro.md

     - Four chariots (6:1–8)
 1. A crown for the high priest (6:9–15)
 1. Questions about fasting (7:1–8:23)
-1. The nations are judged and the king is coming (9:1–11:17)
+1. Yahweh judges the nations and saves his people (9:1–11:17)
 1. Final message (12:1-14:21)
-    - Israel's enemies will be finally defeated (12:1-9)
+    - Yahweh will finally defeat Israel's enemies (12:1-9)
-    - Israel mourns for having killed God's servant (12:10-14)
+    - Israel mourns for the one they pierced (12:10-14)
-    - Israel purified from sin and false prophets removed (13:1-6)
+    - Yahweh purifies Israel and removes false prophets (13:1-6)
-    - Idols finally removed from Israel (14:1–2)
-    - Yahweh comes as king (14:3–21)
+    - Yahweh comes as king (14:1–21)

 #### What is the Book of Zechariah about? ####